Older Dryas: Lake sediment evidence

 A multi-proxy study on late glacial lake sediments of Moervaart palaeolake shows multiple pieces of evidence in various aspects to support Older Dryas.

 The lake sediment had an erosional surface prior to Older Dryas suggesting a change to colder climate.
-Microstructure observation of the sediments shows that fossil soil wedges or frost cracks were observed in the top of Older Dryas deposits, which indicates mean annual air temperatures below −1 to 0 ℃ and cold winters.
+Microstructure observation of the sediments shows that fossil soil wedges or frost cracks were observed in the top of Older Dryas deposits, which indicates mean annual air temperatures below −1 to 0 °C and cold winters.
 This conclusion is also supported by the presence of Juniperus, which indicates a protecting snow cover in winter.
 This change is also shown on the records at the Rieme sites on the Great SandRidge of Maldegem-Stekene at Snellegem in NW Belgium, and many other sites in north-western Europe.

 δ18O measurements show a decreasing trend in δ18O at the transition to the Older Dryas, which corresponds to the ice core record of precipitation in the northern hemisphere.

-Pollen analysis shows a temporary decrease in the pollen levels of trees and shrubs with a short-term increase of herbaceous pollen.
+Pollen analysis shows a temporary decrease in the pollen levels of trees and shrubs with a short-term increase in herbaceous pollen.
 The changed pollen pattern suggests an increased abundance of grass as well as a retreat of tree and shrubs.
-The change of vegetation distribution further indicates a colder and drier climate during this period.
-As for aquatic plant evidence, both aquatic and semi-aquatic botanical taxa show a sharp decrease, suggesting lower lake levels caused by drier climate.
+The change in vegetation distribution further indicates a colder and drier climate during this period.
+As for aquatic plant evidence, both aquatic and semi-aquatic botanical taxa show a sharp decrease, suggesting lower lake levels caused by a drier climate.
 The drier climate is also reflected by increased salinity indicated by diatom analysis.

-The change of Chironomids population also indicates a colder climate.
+The change in Chironomids population also indicates a colder climate.
 Microtendipes is an indicator of intermediate temperature in Late glacial deposits in northern Europe (Brooks and Birks, 2001).
 The abundance of Microtendipes peaked in the early part of Older Dryas suggesting a cold oscillation.
-The mollusc data (Valvata piscinalis as a cold-water indicator) suggests a lower summer temperature comparing to previous Bølling period.
+The mollusc data (Valvata piscinalis as a cold-water indicator) suggests a lower summer temperature compared to previous Bølling period.